-Mr. Fioravanti &
+Mr. Fioravanti & Mr. Westbrook

-Mr. Westbrook

-1x base salary plus 1x last
+1x base salary plus 1x last year's annual shortterm cash incentive compensation all awards scheduled to vest within 2 years of termination

-year's annual short-term

-cash incentive

-compensation

 - in the case of Mr. Fioravanti and Mr. Westbrook, a pro rata portion of his annual cash bonus in the year of termination; - immediate vesting of RSUs as follows (in the case of performance-based RSUs, to the extent of the satisfaction of applicable performance criteria):